Administration

 Marissa Holbrook

-Marissa Holbrook is entering her first year as an assistant principal.
-Marissa has worked in various roles during her nine years in the education field.
+Marissa Holbrook is entering her second year as an assistant principal.
+Marissa has worked in various roles during her ten years in the education field.
 She has a Bachelor of Arts in Sociology from UNC Charlotte.
 Her graduate certificate in teaching is from UNC Charlotte.
 Marissa has a Master of School Administration from UNC Charlotte.
 Go Niners!
 She was recognized as Oakwood Middle School's 2023-2024 Teacher of the Year.
-She is married to Eddie Holbrook and they have one fur baby, Ellie.
-Marissa has a passion for working with others!
-Her educational philosophy is that all students can learn and achieve success.
-Marissa believes that in order for that to happen it is imperative to support staff and work with families.
+She is married to Edward Holbrook and they have one fur baby, Ellie.
+Marissa has a passion for working with others and truly enjoys serving others.
+Her educational philosophy is that teamwork makes the dream work.
+She believes that for students to be successful on their terms, parents, teachers, and administrators must work together.
+She looks forward to working with staff, students, families, and the community to achieve student success.